odoo/owl/doc/reference/props.md

   - `shape`: if the type was `Object`, then the `shape` key describes the interface of the object.
 If it is not set, then we only validate the object, not its elements,
   - `validate`: this is a function which should return a boolean to determine if the value is valid or not.
 Useful for custom validation logic.
+  - `optional`: if true, the prop is not mandatory

 There is a special `*` prop that means that additional prop are allowed.
 This is sometimes useful for generic components that will propagate some or all their props to their child components.

+Note that default values cannot be defined for a mandatory props.
+Doing so will result in a prop validation error.

 Examples: